wuzi/dungeon/README.md

 See the web docs for the API [here](https://mikewesthad.github.com/dungeon/).
 The most useful page is the [Dungeon class](https://mikewesthad.github.com/dungeon/classes/_dungeon_.dungeon.html)

+## Changelog

+- 2.0.0
+  - Rewrite in Typescript.
+API changes requiring more of the DungeonConfig to be specified in the constructor.

 ## Contributors

 - [@mktcode](https://github.com/mktcode) - fix filename case.